The Secret to Changing a Habit

 It comes down to the economic concept of dynamic inconsistency.

-He had to force himself to behave in a way that wasn’t consistent with his nature.
+That is, he had to force himself to behave in a way that wasn’t consistent with his nature.

 Odysseus instructed his men to plug their ears with wax and to bind him to the mast of the ship, lest he be tempted to point them toward certain death.
 No matter how hard he pleaded, he warned them, they should not untie him.